Important Entry Requirement & Application Update

 The Health Care Diploma offers health-related topics in subject areas such as Anatomy and Physiology, Chemistry, Microbiology, Psychology and Health.

-- GCSE grade C including Mathematics or English/Welsh, as required by the route of progression to University.
+- GCSE Grade C including Mathematics or English or Welsh 1st Language, as required by the route of progression to university.
+You should have at least three years of relevant life skills gained after compulsory education.

 - GCSE Maths and English are a standard requirement of the Nursing and Midwifery Council.
 If you wish to progress to a nursing degree, then you are advised to achieve Maths and English GCSE at grade C or above before starting this course.
 If these GCSEs are not present when you complete your UCAS application, many universities will reject the application instantly.
 While some universities ask for a minimum of Maths and English GCSEs at C grade, others will only make offers to candidates with B grades at the point of application.
 This is due to the volume and high standard of applications received.